colonelborkmundus/steinway-sn-lookup/README.md

 Huge thanks to https://steinwayreference.com.

 # Disclaimer
 I am not in any way affiliated with Steinway or its parent company; I am merely an industry professional and lazy nerd.
+Once again this is for educational and reference purposes only.